The Opus of Clicks;

 To be between an artist and their art supplies can be a dangerous place, but Opus figured out a long time ago that instead of being a barrier between creator and creation, they could be a collaborator, a partner, a helping hand along an artist’s journey.
 Their own journey as a business began in 1974 when David van Berckel opened a small framing store on Granville Island in Vancouver.
 Opus has since grown into a globally renowned art supply store, with nine locations throughout British Colombia.
 However, they still like to stay close to their roots and maintain their original business ethos of “small is beautiful”; priding themselves on their expert and attentive care.

-Being experts in assisting themselves, they knew when they needed some expert assistance when it came to connecting their community with their eCommerce space; and that’s when Molsoft were called in.
+Being experts in assisting themselves, they knew when they needed some expert assistance when it came to connecting their community to their digital environment; and that’s when Molsoft were called in.

 WordPress – CMS